-How I practice mindfulness doing Mundane stuff
+How I practice mindfulness doing the Mundane THings of life

 What does it mean to practice mindfulness?